 Rates of domestic violence in Thunder Bay have more than doubled since 2004.
 Domestic violence incidents are known to be vastly underreported50, which points to the need for initiatives to identify barriers to reporting, encourage and support increased reporting, support survivors and hold perpetrators to account.
-While 2020 data for Thunder Bay is not yet available, we know that reports of domestic violence worldwide continue to rise significantly during the COVID-19 pandemic.
-See footnote fifty-one.
+While 2020 data for Thunder Bay is not yet available, we know that reports of domestic violence worldwide continue to rise significantly during the COVID-19 pandemic51.